squattingmonk/nasher/README.md

   detailed [Rules] section is not necessary.
 * Make the [Sources](#sources) section as inclusive as possible and use target `exclude` field to narrow down the included files needed by the target
-* If you use nasher to build your haks, consider having a seprate repo or a subfolder containing all of your hak file content as a separate nasher package.
+* If you use nasher to build your haks, consider having a separate repo or a subfolder containing all of your hak file content as a separate nasher package.
 This allows you to build more detailed hak-only targets and build all of your haks at once with a `nasher install all` command.